Hecatomnids: Early history

-The earliest known member of the Hecatomnid family was the dynast Hyssaldomus.
+The earliest known member of the Hecatomnid family was the dynasty Hyssaldomus.
 He was the father of Hecatomnus, better known as the founder of the dynasty, and a woman named Aba, who may also have been the mother of Hecatomnus' children.
 He may have been the first satrap of Caria before his son Hecatomnus, as has been suggested by Louis Robert, although there is no conclusive evidence that this was the case.
 Several silver coins may have been struck by Hyssaldomus in his capacity as the dynast of Mylasa; these coins have typical Mylasan iconography, but are marked with the Carian letters Ш (w) or 𐋐 (y), which may stand for the unknown equivalent of Hyssaldomus' name in the Carian language.

 The Hecatomnids were therefore one of many minor dynasties in Caria.
 Their seat was originally Mylasa, a major city in central Caria.
 The family may have gained control of the city when Heracleides of Mylasa fled Caria after the Ionian Revolt.
 Herodotus records how, during the Ionian Revolt, the dynasts of Cindye included a Mausolus and a Pixodarus.
 The reuse of those names by later members of the Hecatomnid dynasty suggests that the same family which ruled Mylasa at the start of the fourth century BCE previously ruled Kindye at the start of the fifth, and moved from the smaller town to the larger city at some point before they became satraps of Caria.

 The first satrap of the dynasty was Hecatomnus, the son of Hyssaldomus.
 He was appointed as the first Carian satrap of Caria in the late 390s BCE.
 Previously, Caria had been governed as part of Lydia, by the satrap Tissaphernes based in Sardis.
 Tissaphernes was executed by Tithraustes on the orders of Artaxerxes II Memnon in 395 BCE.
 If Hecatomnus did not become satrap immediately upon the death of Tissaphernes, he was in office by 392 BCE, when he made war on Evagoras of Salamis on the orders of Artaxerxes.
 Hecatomnus therefore became satrap of Caria c.
 395 BCE.